Narayana-Royal/Machine-Learning/Gradient Descent/README.md

 # Gradient Descent : Used to create best fit line in Linear Regression

 ### Tests_Score Dataset
-> STAGE 0 : At initital stage, Cost_function(i.e Mean Square Error) is calculated and later we found intercept and slope at each point.
+> STAGE 0 : At initital stage, Cost_function(i.e Mean Square Error) is calculated and later we will find intercept and slope at each point.
 >
 > We can draw a line using those intercept and slope.
 >